Policy Optimization with Differentiable MPC: Convergence Analysis under Uncertainty: Conclusion

-To ensure the path-differentiability of the solution map of the NLP, we need to introduce the following sufficient condition for optimality. \begin{definition}[Strong second order sufficient conditions] A primal-dual pair $\phi=(x,\lambda,\nu)$ satisfies the \emph{strong second order sufficient conditions of optimality} (SSOSC) if it satisfies \cref{eq:KKT}, and additionally $y^{\top} \nabla_x^2 \bar{\mathcal{L}}_\theta(\phi) y >0$ for all $y\in \R^{n_x}$ satisfying $\nabla_x h_{\theta}(x)y=0$, and $\nabla_x g_{\theta,i}(x)y=0$ for all $i\in \mathcal{I}^\text{sa}(x)$. \end{definition} To ensure path-differentiability, we require the following. \begin{assumption} The functions $f,g,h$ in \cref{eq:NLP} are definable and locally Lipschitz jointly in $x$ and $p$. \end{assumption} \begin{proposition} Under \cref{ass:path_diff}, if $\bar{\phi}$ is a primal-dual pair satisfying the SSOSC and LICQ conditions for a given $\bar{p}$, there exist a neighborhood $N$ of $\bar{p}$ and a locally Lipschitz definable function $\phi:N\to\R^{n_\phi}$ such that for all $p\in N$, $\phi(p)$ solves \cref{eq:NLP} with parameter $p$; moreover, $V\in \mathcal{J}_\phi(p)$ where $V$ is the unique solution of
+To ensure the path-differentiability of the solution map of the NLP, we need to introduce the following sufficient condition for optimality. \begin{definition}[Strong second order sufficient conditions] A primal-dual pair $\phi=(x,\lambda,\mu)$ satisfies the \emph{strong second order sufficient conditions of optimality} (SSOSC) if it satisfies \cref{eq:KKT}, and additionally $y^{\top} \nabla_x^2 \mathcal{L}(\phi,p) y >0$ for all $y\in \R^{n_x}$ satisfying $\nabla_x h(x,p)y=0$, and $\nabla_x g_{i}(x,p)y=0$ for all $i\in \mathcal{I}^\text{sa}(x)$. \end{definition} To ensure path-differentiability, we require the following. \begin{assumption} The functions $g$, $h$, and $f$ in \cref{eq:NLP} are definable and twice continuously differentiable with Lipschitz continuous gradients jointly in $x$ and $p$. \end{assumption} \begin{proposition} Under \cref{ass:path_diff}, if $\bar{\phi}$ is a primal-dual pair satisfying the SSOSC and LICQ conditions for a given $\bar{p}$, there exist a neighborhood $N$ of $\bar{p}$ and a locally Lipschitz definable function $\phi:N\to\R^{n_\phi}$ such that for all $p\in N$, $\phi(p)$ solves \cref{eq:NLP} with parameter $p$; moreover, $V\in \mathcal{J}_\phi(\bar{p})$ where $V$ is the unique solution of

 with